 St. George will remain a city until the county board of elections certifies the election results, a process that will likely take another week.
 Then it will be up to St. Louis County to wind down the business of the municipality and outstanding contracts.
 The county council will appoint a trustee to deal with city assets, including the small house that serves as town hall, the playground that serves as St. George’s park and what reserves are left in city accounts.

 “St. Louis County has remained very neutral during this, but I think they were pleased with the vote,” Wilkerson said.
-Since April St. Louis County officials have visited St. George several times to present at town hall meetings about the scope of county government activities and the changes residents would see in taxes and services if they eliminated their municipality.
+Since April St. Louis County officials have visited St. George several times about the scope of county government activities and the changes residents would see in taxes and services if they eliminated their municipality.

 St. George’s city clerk and treasurer will likely be asked to stay on temporarily to help the county sort through city records and clear up the rest of the city business.

 Wilkerson and the other elected officials will no longer hold office.

 “I am going to get reacquainted with three of the most adorable grandchildren in the world,” Wilkerson said of her plans.